attack-monkey/firestack/README.md

 # firestack
 express + angular + firebase

-## This project is still half-baked sorry
+## This project is still half-baked sorry...

 Firestack solves the problems of angular + firebase alone - creating an awesome firey stack.
 - Firewire